 - 2 cups heavy cream

 - 3/4 cup all-purpose flour

 - 2 teaspoons salt

 - 1 teaspoon pepper

 - 3 ears fresh whole kernel corn, cut from the cob

 - 2 tablespoons curry powder

 - Prepare the vegetables: Dice the onion, celery, and peeled potatoes.
 Place in a large pot and add water just to cover.
-Place on high heat, bring to boil, then turn heat to simmer and let cook, covered, for 15 minutes.
-Turn burner off and remove covered pan from heat.
+Place on high heat, bring to a boil, then turn heat to simmer and let cook, covered, for 15 minutes.
+Turn the burner off and remove the covered pan from the heat.